docnetwork/infra-katas/README.md

 ### My quarterly goal:
 - S :  Create a public, open source, repo of infrastruture katas forcused on the needs of DocNetwork engineers. :heavy_check_mark:
-- M : A template for creating katas is the repo and a layout that supports having katas for terraform, k8s, and aws.
-At least three examples of a kata for each of the three initial areas is created.
+- M : A template for creating katas is the repo and a layout that supports having katas for terraform, k8s, and aws. :heavy_check_mark:
+    - At least three examples of a kata for each of the three initial areas is created.
+        - TF1: tf-intro :heavy_check_mark:
+        - TF2:
+        - TF3:
+        - AWS1:
+        - AWS2:
+        - AWS3:
+        - K8S1:
+        - K8S2:
+        - K8S3:
 - A :  I can pull excersises from the internet to create katas.
 I can also solicit ideas from the GLTL group.
 - R : Katas are a useful way for learners to practice the their skills.
 They can also be used to practice skills we don't use that often.
 Katas are used for programming but I think we could also use them for infrastructure topics including terraform, k8s, and aws.
 - T: This will support the next level of learning for our developers and give us a structure to update our infra merit badges were free resources have been removed from the internet.